cassianoperin/Maze_Game/README.md

 # Maze_Game
 Simple Maze game coded in Go with faiface Pixel library.

+Objective: Cross the screen and reach the empty space on last column on the right

 TODO:
 - Collision detection is not working well on matrix != 10x10